 The Organization is subject to a spending policy that was approved by Court Order dated March 13, 2000.
-The investment policies seek to meet or exceed an investment objective of an annualized total real return (i.e., net of inflation) of 5%, net of investment-related expenses, over most rolling ten-year periods.
+The investment policies seek to meet or exceed an investment objective of an annualized real return of 5.0% (CPI + 5 percentage points), net of fees and direct expenses, over most rolling ten-year periods, as well as over longer periods.
 In meeting this objective, the Organization allocates assets in a prudent manner, balancing risks and potential rewards while maintaining adequate levels of liquidity.